Cold-formed steel: Typical stress–strain properties

 A main property of steel, which is used to describe its behavior, is the stress–strain graph.
 The stress–strain graphs of cold-formed steel sheet mainly fall into two categories.
-They are sharp yielding and gradual yielding type illustrated below in Fig.1 and Fig.2, respectively.
+They are sharp yielding and gradual yielding type illustrated below in Figure 1 and Figure 2, respectively.

 These two stress–strain curves are typical for cold-formed steel sheet during tension test.
 The second graph is the representation of the steel sheet that has undergone the cold-reducing (hard rolling) during manufacturing process, therefore it does not exhibit a yield point with a yield plateau.
 The initial slope of the curve may be lowered as a result of the prework.
-Unlike Fig.1, the stress–strain relationship in Fig.2 represents the behavior of annealed steel sheet.
+Unlike Figure 1, the stress–strain relationship in Figure 2 represents the behavior of annealed steel sheet.
 For this type of steel, the yield point is defined by the level at which the stress–strain curve becomes horizontal.

 Cold forming has the effect of increasing the yield strength of steel, the increase being the consequence of cold working well into the strain-hardening range.
 This increase is in the zones where the material is deformed by bending or working.
 The yield stress can be assumed to have been increased by 15% or more for design purposes.
 The yield stress value of cold-formed steel is usually between 33ksi and 80ksi.
 The measured values of modulus of elasticity based on the standard methods usually range from 29,000 to 30,000 ksi (200 to 207 GPa).
 A value of 29,500 ksi (203 GPa) is recommended by AISI in its specification for design purposes.
 The ultimate tensile strength of steel sheets in the sections has little direct relationship to the design of those members.
 The load-carrying capacities of cold-formed steel flexural and compression members are usually limited by yield point or buckling stresses that are less than the yield point of steel, particularly for those compression elements having relatively large flat-width ratios and for compression members having relatively large slenderness ratios.
 The exceptions are bolted and welded connections, the strength of which depends not only on the yield point but also on the ultimate tensile strength of the material.
 Studies indicate that the effects of cold work on formed steel members depend largely upon the spread between the tensile and the yield strength of the virgin material.